lmnitzsche/Full-Stack-Event-Management-System/README.md

 **Full-Stack Event Management Application with Real-Time API Integration**

-Event Nostalgia is a modern, production-ready web application that enables users to discover, track, and rate live events.
+Event Nostalgia is a modern, production-ready web application that enables users to discover and plan upcoming events they want to attend.
 Built with React and Supabase, it demonstrates enterprise-level full-stack development practices including secure authentication, database design, external API integration, and automated deployment.

 ## Live Application